 Why: Because concrete walls have to be prepared before painting, you may be required to remove previous finishes to ensure the paint won’t peel or chip off, which can increase labor costs.
 In order to prime the concrete, you may need special sealants, paints, and primers to help the final coat of paint endure against the elements.

-Why: Similar to painting wood furniture or floors, you’ll have the option of staining or painting wood siding that is damaged due to element exposure.
-This process may help defend wood siding against sun or humidity.
+Why: Similar to painting wood furniture or floors, wood siding that is damaged due to element exposure can be painted or stained.
+This process may help defend wood siding against sun, humidity, pollen, mold, and other environmental elements like insects.
 The cost might increase if the wood has holes or other issues, but the painting process should help protect your home’s exterior from needing more repairs later on.

-Tips on How to Pay for Painting Costs
+Tips on How to Pay for the Cost of Painting Your House

 SoFi Loan Products